okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * If the [Create a Scope](/docs/reference/api/authorization-servers/#create-a-scope) endpoint received multiple requests at or near the same time, duplicate Scopes could be created.
 (OKTA-442533)

-* When calling the [Update resource set](/docs/reference/api/roles/#update-resource-set) endpoint, the `resourceSetId` parameter was required in the body of the request.
+* When the [Update resource set](/docs/reference/api/roles/#update-resource-set) endpoint was called, the `resourceSetId` parameter was required in the body of the request.
 (OKTA-445144)

 * When the [Upload Theme background image](/docs/reference/api/brands/#upload-theme-background-image) endpoint was called, the image was converted to PNG format.
 (OKTA-458260)